open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 important because the configuration needs to work on the localized entities.
 Once reconciled, it will create a `Snapshot`.
 That snapshot contains the input resources that have been transformed using the supplied configuration rules.

-### FluxDeployment
+### FluxDeployer

-Next, comes the `FluxDeployment`.
-The `FluxDeployment` will point to the last Snapshot in the chain of transformations which is the `Configuration`.
+Next, comes the `FluxDeployer`.
+The `FluxDeployer` will point to the last Snapshot in the chain of transformations which is the `Configuration`.
 It looks something like this:

 ```yaml